SFDO-Community/declarative-lookup-rollup-summaries/README.markdown

 - For performance reasons ensure the fields used are indexed (lookups are by default) and also any fields used in the filter criteria.
 This can be very important as without this, a full table scan will occur when the platform executes the SOQL and cause performance issues.
 For more information from Salesforce please see [here](http://wiki.developerforce.com/page/Best_Practices_for_Deployments_with_Large_Data_Volumes) and [here](http://blogs.developerforce.com/engineering/2013/02/force-com-soql-best-practices-nulls-and-formula-fields.html).
 - When using the Realtime mode, Formula fields as fields to aggregate are not supported (validation will be added in a future release to block this).
 To work around this, either switch to Scheduled mode or in Relatime mode use a Workflow Field Update to copy the formula field value to a physical field and reference that.
 - While the tool can be installed and enabled directly in production, sandbox testing is still strongly recommended.
+- Professional Edition is not supported, due to the Metadata API used by the tool not being available in this edition.

 Please feel free to raise feedback and issues via the **Github Issues** page [here](https://github.com/afawcett/declarative-lookup-rollup-summaries/issues).